 Clarks Summit, Pennsylvania, in Lackawanna county, is 6 miles NW of Scranton, Pennsylvania (center to center) and 95 miles NW of Newark, New Jersey.
-The town, which is conveniently located inside the Scranton - - Wilkes - Barre - - Hazleton metropolitan area, has an estimated 5,126 residents.
+The town is conveniently located inside the Scranton - - Wilkes - Barre - - Hazleton metropolitan area.

 Clarks Summit History

 William Clark, a veteran of the Revolutionary War's Battle of Bunker Hill and the first settler to arrive, was granted 800 acres by the Congress.
 However, because of a dispute between Connecticut and Pennsylvania over control of the land, Clark ultimately had to pay for the entire property.
 He moved into a log cabin with his family in March, 1799.
 The community, which was named "Clarks Summit" in his honor, was officially incorporated on the 30th of August, 1911.
 The town has been home to many famous personalities like Lauren Weisberger, author of "The Devil Wears Prada;" Adam Rippon, figure skater; and Amber Jacobs, WNBA basketball player.

 - Leonard Buck Garden